YaserKasim/Football-Draft/README.md

-This is the footbal draft repository
+This is the repository for the FUTDraft simulator in python.

 Members: